celehs/SummaryStats/README.md

 ## Overview

-**SummaryStats** is an R package developed to support **exploratory analysis** and **quality control** of electronic health record (EHR) data.
+**SummaryStats** is an R package developed to support **exploratory summary** and **quality control** of electronic health record (EHR) data.
 It is capable of processing structured healthcare data such as **diagnoses**, **medications**, **procedures**, **labs**, and **concept identifiers (CUIs)** to intermediary files which supports downstream analysis.
 The package allows users to extract frequency counts of these codes across patients and time periods, and visualize trends through customizable summary plots.

-This package has three major function modules:
+This package has two major function modules:

+1. **Quality Control (QC) Pipelines**: Processes both Codified and NLP-derived features by cleaning & formatting to facilitate downstream feeature harmonization and similarity-based validation.
+2. **Summary Statistics Function**:
-1. **Main Summary Statistics Function**: Aggregates raw data, generates total and patient-specific counts, maps medical codes to their ontology descriptions, and visualizes these counts.
+   * **Main Summary Function**: Aggregates raw data, generates total and patient-specific counts, maps medical codes to their ontology descriptions, and visualizes these counts.

-2. **Codes Over Years Functions**: Extends the primary capabilities by capturing and visualizing data over specified timeframes, enabling trend analysis and temporal insights.
+   * **Code Over Time Function**: Extends the primary capabilities by capturing and visualizing data over specified timeframes, enabling trend analysis and temporal insights.

-3. **Quality Control (QC) Pipelines**: Processes both Codified and NLP-deerived features by cleaning & formatting to facilitate downstream feeature harmonization and similarity-based validation.

 ## Features